DonChong2000/TodayILearn/03. Value/Impluse/I have the impulse to play these games, are they contain something meaningful for me.md

 >
 > 5. Long-term commitment: Games like GTNH and Factorio often involve long-term engagement, as they offer deep and complex gameplay experiences.
 Your interest in these types of games suggests that you enjoy investing time and effort into activities that **provide a sense of progress and long-term achievement**.
 >
 > It's important to note that while these observations can provide some insight into your personality, they are generalizations based solely on your gaming preferences.
-Everyone's personality is multifaceted and cannot be entirely captured by their choice of video games.
+Everyone's personality is multifaceted and cannot be entirely captured by their choice of video games

+#Subjective